neenbeannnn/Rainfall/README.md

 4. the second part is after you have moved on; click on the screen to watch a plant being watered which is dependent on how many points you got in the first round

-This app was created with XCode and the Swift programming language.
-It is merely a demo and not all of the pages are functional.
-It is designed to run on an iPhone 8.
+This app was created with Eclipse and Java.

 **FUTURE IMPROVEMENTS**:
-- allow database searching and pulling data from online websites to maximize efficiency
-- include support for more screen sizes
+- make it more competitive with multiple levels
+- implement a leaderboard
+- add upgrades that will enhance the game
+- improve graphics